-Have you ever had a job printed and been disappointed with the quality of the images?
-This could have been the result of the low image resolution of the photos you provided.
+Have you ever had a print job done and was disappointed with the quality of the images?
+This could have been the result of low image resolution of the photos you provided.
 Using low resolution images is one of the most common errors designers make when creating designs for print.
-First, let us clarify some of the terminology.
+But first, let us clarify some of the terminology before we explain further.

 What is image resolution?

 Image Resolution is the fineness or detail in a bitmap image and is measured in pixels per inch (ppi).
 The more pixels per inch, the greater the resolution.
 Generally, an image with a higher resolution produces a better quality printed image.
 A lower resolution image will be fuzzy, and less detailed (see illustrations below).

 What is printer resolution?

 Printer resolution is measured in dots per inch (dpi) and refers to the smallest size dot a printing device can print.
 Generally, the more dots per inch, the finer the printed output you’ll get.
 However, image resolution (ppi) and screen frequency (lpi) generally affects the quality of the print project more than printer resolution (dpi) does.
 Most consumer grade laser and inkjet printers print at 300 dpi to 1,200 dpi.
 High-end inkjet, laser printers and imagesetters print at 1,200 to 2,400 dpi.
 Printer resolution is different from, but related to image resolution.

 Screen frequency (also known as screen ruling or line screen) is the number of printer dots or halftone dots per inch used to print images.
 Screen frequency is measured in lines per inch (lpi.)
 The higher the resolution of the output device (printer), the higher (finer) screen frequency you can use.
 A typical 300 dpi laser printer will produce halftones at about 50 lpi.
 Newspapers print about 85 lpi and most magazines print runs at 133 lpi to 150 lpi.